What Is Hemp & Why Is July National Hemp Month?

 While this was seen as a possible revival of the hemp industry in America, that hope would prove to be short-lived.
 When the war was over, many of the domestic paper, rope, and textile manufacturers went right back to lobbying against hemp production.
 Shortly after that, hemp would all but disappear from American farms.

 Hemp Makes a Comeback

-Luckily for America, while they were busy banishing and demonizing hemp, researchers in Israel were busy studying a new compound, found in hemp, known as cannabidiol (CBD).
-These researchers, led by Robert Mechoulam, discovered that CBD reacted with the body’s endocannabinoid system to influence overall wellbeing.
+Luckily for America, while the U.S. was banishing and demonizing hemp, researchers in Israel were busy studying a new compound found in hemp, known as cannabidiol (CBD).
+These researchers, led by Robert Mechoulam, discovered that CBD reacted with the body’s endocannabinoid system to influence overall well-being.

 This discovery led to more research, and eventually, that research came to a head in 2012.
 As the idea of medical cannabis programs began to take hold in states like California and Colorado, a six-year-old girl named Charlotte Figi captured national attention for her fight against Dravet Syndrome (a form of childhood epilepsy).

 Charlotte and her parents moved to Colorado, where a high-CBD strain of cannabis was eventually explicitly created for her.
 Miraculously, this new treatment seemed to improve Charlotte’s condition, and many people across the nation and the world had their ideas about cannabis challenged.

 Fast forward two years to 2014, and it’s clear that the politicians had been watching, too, as they passed the 2014 Farm Bill.
 The 2014 Farm Bill took a massive first step toward bringing hemp back to American soil.
 It set up a framework for the creation of hemp pilot programs that would be used to study the economic and ecological effects of hemp growth.
 Thus, a new chapter in the history of CBD, and the history of hemp, had been written.